vlad17/runlmc/README.md

    0. Rank >1 reduction to rank 1 (use constant kq terms)
    0. multidimensional proof; requires cubic interpol from SKI (again, for multioutput)
    0. SLFM code up; GP code up; do K, dK/dL reconstruction experiments.
+0. New means, kernels (generalize the unit testing BasicModel)
 0. Continuous integration for unit tests
 0. Drop gpy dep (in non-tests)
+0. TODO(MSGP) - fast toeplitz eig
+0. TODO(priors) - Incorporating priors (e.g., three-parameter beta) - add tests for priored versions of classes, some tests in parameterization/ (priors should be value-cached, try to use an external package)
+0. TODO(PAPER) - add references to paper (in README, too)
 0. multidimensional inputs and ARD.
-0. Incorporating priors (e.g., three-parameter beta) - add tests for priored versions of classes, some tests in parameterization/ (priors should be value-cached, try to use an external package)

 ### Considerations